The Time Has Come For Equal Custody Time-Sharing

 Introduction To This Series

-In this series we intend to; (a) explain the concept of "equal custody time sharing", (b) define a summarized proposal to implement this concept in Florida family law and (c) show the evidence that supports its benefits to the development of children of divorce and paternity in family law cases.
+In this series we (a) explain the concept of "equal custody time sharing", (b) define a summarized proposal to implement this concept in Florida family law and (c) show the evidence that supports its benefits to the development of children of divorce and paternity in family law cases.

-But there is ample evidence that shows that equal custody time sharing is the best approach.
+However, there is ample evidence that shows that equal custody time sharing is the best approach.
 Imagine if automakers suddenly forgot all accepted principles of automotive engineering when constructing a car, something that has been in mass production for over a century.
 Certainly, the abundant supply of new automobiles would vanish because Ford, Chevrolet, Toyota, Nissan and others would be “starting from scratch”.

 This is why we propose that in family court trials of divorce or paternity cases the law should instruct the family court judges to treat near equal time sharing (minimum of 45%-55%) as a rebuttable presumption.
 This means that the burden of proof to deviate from this custody time sharing formula is on the party that proposes it.
 This does not affect agreements reached during mediation.
 But, we do recommend parents in divorce and paternity cases to settle on an equal or near equal distribution of the custody time.

 This proposal is in line with the general doctrine of Florida family law that grounds decisions about divorcing parents on what is "in the best interest of the children".
-And it has enough flexibility to account for cases where one parent: (a) cannot, in practice participate in equal sharing for reasons beyond his or her control or (b) is deemed by the court to be positively harmful to the children.
+And it has enough flexibility to account for cases where one parent: (1) cannot, in practice participate in equal sharing for reasons beyond his or her control or (2) is deemed by the court to be positively harmful to the children.
 These are general summary terms used only to explain the concept behind the law.
 The actual text of the law may use different technical legal terms.